MarketSquare/robotframework-style-guide/guides/guide.md

 :::note

-- The guidelines of larger sections will supercede the guidelines of the subsections.
+- The guidelines of larger sections will supersede the guidelines of the subsections.
 - Vertical White Space
 : Any line that contains no characters.
 - Commented lines are not considered white space.